Updated: 10/9/20 | October 9th, 2020

 The last time I saw Jens was at the European premiere a year ago but he’s still training to become a pilot for Lufthansa and as I understand it he’ll be doing flight training out in Arizona though I didn’t hear back from my last e-mail to him.
 Sabrina has moved back to her native Germany after a couple years in Amsterdam, she’s visiting New York and not specifically to see me.
 I still e-mail Robert, who is a “Five-hour friend” from the movie.
 He’s married now and living in his native Ireland.

 I think that’s true to an extent but Facebook certainly allows you to stay in touch and keep tabs on people easier.
 In the beginning, I tried to stay in touch with everyone but as you travel you begin to recognize that’s not desirable.
 Anyways, how has A Map for Saturday changed your life?

 Hmm, that’s an interesting question that I don’t think I’ve been asked before.
 I said before how the trip changed my life by making me appreciate the joys of free time.
 But it’s been the success of the documentary that has allowed me to stay out of an office the last two years.
 So I guess A Map for Saturday has changed my life by giving me the freedom to live the life I want to live.

 Since not all of us are award-winning directors, any advice for those who want to live out of the office?

-Well, there are a lot of ways to make a living while you’re away, it’s useful to think a bit more broadly than “travel writer” or “photographer” because everyone wants those jobs and there aren’t many of them.
-Many of us though have jobs where we can work our butt off for four or five months and then have enough cash to travel on a tight budget the rest of the year.
+Well, there are a lot of ways to make a living while you’re away, it’s useful to think a bit more broadly than “travel writer” or “travel photographer” because everyone wants those jobs and there aren’t many of them.
+Many of us though have jobs where we can work our butt off for four or five months and then have enough cash to travel on a tight budget for the rest of the year.